We made it out of January!

 I’ve been using WordPress for about ten years now.
 Installing the backend, fiddling with the front-end, making child themes, writing plugins and improving my CSS.
 In that time, the editor has gone through a lot of changes.
 The original Gutenberg editor, the many others in between.
 The themes get steadily more and more powerful over… Read More »What can we learn from a WordPress upgrade?

-Software systems rule our world.
-My regular newsletter explores the human factors that make software engineering so unique, so difficult, so important and all consuming.
+Exploring the human factors that make software engineering so unique, so difficult, so important and all consuming.
+Learning to work with the systems, not against them.